-Canine CRP continuously available since 2013
+Gentian Canine CRP continuously available since 2013

-Canine CRP - a first-line test to diagnose and monitor inflammation
+Canine CRP - A first-line test to diagnose and monitor inflammation

-Customer story: Vet-Med-Labor Zrt. in Hungary
+Customer success story: Vet-Med-Labor Zrt. in Hungary

 In the Gentian Customer Story series we present how some of our valuable customers incorporate our Canine CRP assay in both clinical and laboratory settings to improve diagnostic efficiency.
 Here we will present Vet-Med-Labor Zrt. in Budapest, Hungary.
 Vet-Med-Labor Zrt. was founded in 2003 with the aim to provide a good basis for quality veterinary health care for both small and large animal practices.